jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

           Note: the tools for Linux are relying on an internet connection and are considerably slower than on macOS or Windows.
 Proposals for amendments are welcome.

+- JenkinsDocBuildTools.zip

+        - contains the tools to build the ooRexx documentation on a macOS Jenkins agent; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
+          This folder contains the rex script used by Jenkins to (i) build the ooRexx documentation (if amended) (ii) upload the ooRexx documentation
+          The script will check and build/upload only documents that have been amended.
+Instructions for use are embedded in the script.